umami-software/website/content/hosting.md

 - [How to install Postgresql on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)
 - [How to install MySQL on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04)

-### App hosting
+## App hosting

 Here are a couple app hosting providers that are fully capable of running Umami.
 You will still need a database running elsewhere.
+Vercel and Netlify both have a free tier available.

 - [Vercel](https://vercel.com/)
 - [Netlify](https://www.netlify.com/)
 - [Render](https://render.com/)

-### Managed databases
+## Managed databases

 A managed database is where the host provides you with a running database that you don't have to install or maintain.
 Here are some providers for managed databases.